Courses & Units

 Unit census dates currently displaying for 2023 are indicative and subject to change.
 Finalised census dates for 2023 will be available from the 1st October 2022.
 Note census date cutoff is 11.59pm AEST (AEDT during October to March).

-- Apply the appropriate economic models to critically evaluate, from different perspectives, contemporary fiscal and monetary policies.
+- Apply economic models to the analysis of economies and critically evaluate fiscal and monetary policies.

-- Effectively communicate policy analysis as well as evidence-based policy recommendations.
+- Communicate policy analysis as well as evidence-based policy recommendations.

 1 Please refer to more information on student contribution amounts.